ALL-COUNTY HIGH SCHOOL GIRLS BASKETBALL: Thomas, Ferrille make it a clean sweep for Kenosha Bradford

 Neveah Thomas, senior, Kenosha Bradford

-What more can anyone say about the 6-foot wonder from 39th and Burlington Road?
+What more can anyone say about the 6-foot wonder from 39th and Washington Road?

 Well, Thomas is a big technically, but she has the style, grace, athleticism and quickness of a guard.